 Besides her husband, Virginia was preceded in death by her parents and a sister, Lois, who died in infancy.

 In lieu of flowers, please make memorials to Trinity Lutheran Church, to Special Needs of Burlington.

 Virginia’s family extend special thanks to Dr. Joseph Morris, Burlington, and his caring staff; to the staff of Genesis Hospice, Davenport, who lovingly cared for her during in-home hospice; and to all of her supportive friends.

 Virginia moved from Chicago to Burlington in 1941.
 While in Chicago, she took classes at the Art Institute of Chicago.
 She graduated from Burlington High School in 1947.
 During school, she participated in drama and worked on both the school newspaper and the yearbook.
 She went on to take courses in interior design.
 Virginia was a self-taught gourmet cook and seamstress.

 She worked for Color Sales & Service, the family business, 1959-1970.
 In 1971, she began a 20-year career as a designer at the Ethan Allen Carriage House, Burlington.

 During her years as a member of Trinity Lutheran Church, Virginia had taught Sunday School, had sung in both junior and senior choirs and had served on the Church Council.
 She was a longtime member of Questers Antiques No. 284.
 She was an accomplished bridge player, with membership in many bridge groups.

-To send flowers to Virginia "Ginny" Loraine Fry's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Virginia "Ginny" Loraine Fry, please visit our floral store.